mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 Domains required by the Copernicus Marine toolbox
 ********************************************************
-To be able to debug, we provide the domains that the toolbox uses when running:
+To be able to use the Copernicus Marine services, you need to be able to access those domains:

 - ``https://cmems-cas.cls.fr``: for the old authentication process.
 - ``https://auth.marine.copernicus.eu``: for the new authentication process.